 Grapes and Cancer

 Grapes and grape juice, especially purple and red grapes, contain resveratrol.
 Resveratrol has strong antioxidant and anti-inflammatory properties.
 In laboratory studies, it has prevented the kind of damage that can trigger the cancer process in cells.
 There is not enough evidence to say that eating grapes or drinking grape juice or wine (or taking supplements) can prevent or treat cancer.

 Limit Alcohol to Lower Cancer Risk

 Cancers of the mouth, throat, larynx, esophagus, liver, and breast are all linked with drinking alcohol.
 Alcohol may also raise the risk for cancer of the colon and rectum.
-The American Cancer Society says that even the suggested daily limit of two drinks for men and one for women elevates the risk.
-Women at higher risk for breast cancer may want to talk with a doctor about what amount of alcohol, if any, is safe based on their personal risk factors.
+The American Cancer Society recommends against drinking alcohol, but if you do, limit alcohol to no more than two drinks per day if you are a man and one drink a day if you are a woman.
+Women at higher risk for breast cancer may want to talk with a doctor about what amount of alcohol, if any, is safe based on their personal risk factors. /p>

 Water and Other Fluids Can Protect

 Water not only quenches your thirst, but it may protect you against bladder cancer.
 The lower risk comes from water diluting concentrations of potential cancer-causing agents in the bladder.
 Also, drinking more fluids causes you to urinate more frequently.
 That lessens the amount of time those agents stay in contact with the bladder lining.